-The Turner School personalised learning perspective is immersed in the principles of equity and excellence.
+The Turner School personalised learning perspective is immersed in the ACT Public Schools, Future of Education principles where excellence is achieved through equity, access, agency and inclusion.
 To meet the needs of all kinds and capabilities of learners, all staff engage with current research and purposeful professional learning to build their capability as expert educators.
 As stated in the Australian Curriculum: All students are entitled to rigorous, relevant and engaging learning programs drawn from a challenging curriculum that addresses their individual learning needs.
 The Australian Curriculum recognises that the needs of all students encompass cognitive, affective, physical, social, and aesthetic curriculum experiences.